 In order to get the most out of proteolytic enzymes it is essential to use a high quality product at an adequate dosage.
 To judge the quality of an enzyme preparation it is important to know what you are looking for.
 Most of the proteolytic enzymes have well established guidelines developed by the United States Pharmacopoeia (USP) or the Food Chemical Codex (FCC).
-The product that I recommend contains the following ingredients per enteric-coated tablet.
-It is more than twice as potent as other popular preparations:
+The product that I recommend (Repair Gold) contains the following proteolytic enzymes per two delayed release capsules:

-Pancreatin refers to pancreatic enzyme preparations prepared from fresh hog pancreas.
-The two primary proteases of pancreatin are chymotrypsin and trypsin (also available from ox bile).
+Protease in this formula is derived from fungal sources that exert similar action to those found in animal sources (pancreatin from hog pancreas or ox bile) such as chymotrypsin and trypsin.
+The advantages are that fungal sources are more stable, exert a grader range of activity at different pH levels, and exert greater proteoloytic effects.
 Papain and bromelain are proteolytic derived from papaya and pineapple, respectively.
-Peptizyme SP (a special serrapeptase) is derived from a bacteria that resides in the intestines of silk worms.
+Serrapeptase is derived from a bacteria that resides in the intestines of silk worms.
 It is also called “silk worm” enzyme as it is the enzyme used to breakdown the cocoon of the silk worm.

 The Miracle Enzyme